-Zaturn comes either with a set of newly engineered 12 db dual self-resonating analog filters, with a special character, with a set of 24 db HPF/LPF Spaze filters, with a set of Vothar8 filters, or with a set of SSI2140 Multi Filters.
+Each group has 2 sets of digital filters (8 sets in total).
+One set with 27 filter types, and one set which is arranged as a dual filter with LPF and BPF, connected in parallel.
+On Zaturn Analog the dual filters can be replaced by optional analog filters.
+These can be either a set of newly engineered 12 db dual self-resonating analog filters, with a special character, with a set of 24 db HPF/LPF Spaze filters, with a set of Vothar8 filters, or with a set of SSI2140 Multi Filters.
 Each of the four Groups has one dual analog filter.
-These filters are arranged as LPF and BPF in parallel to each other, or as LPF and HPF in serial, and can be controlled by a filter frame sequencer.
+These analog filters are arranged as LPF and BPF in parallel to each other, or as LPF and HPF in serial, and can be controlled by a filter frame sequencer.

-8 Patch Points are also available, for inter-connection of the 4 Groups.
+8 Patch Points are also available, for inter-connection of the 4 Groups, and for voltage controlled switching.